 In-person training allows trainees to develop a relationship with the trainer and ask questions on the spot.
 If something doesn’t make sense, employees can easily obtain clarification or ask for further instruction on certain topics.
 It also fosters discussion among trainees about the lesson and makes the overall experience more personal.

-However, traditional employee training techniques such as classroom learning require employees to spend more time away from their work.
+However, traditional employee training techniques are not as feasible since COVID-19.
+Many employees are located remotely and sessions would need to be conducted via video conferencing.
+Another obstacle to classroom learning means that employees must spend more time away from their work.
 Time-to-competence may be long, and the forgetting curve is high.
 Learning something in a classroom and actually doing it independently are two completely different things.

 Interactive training is similar to classroom learning, but involves more employee participation.

-Interactive employee training techniques involve employees completing an activity or project to put what they have just learned into use.
-For example, if you are training employees how to use a new software system, ask them to complete several tasks on the platform that they will need to eventually do in their daily work.
-Providing the opportunity to practice in a setting where an instructor can offer help and answer questions will promote greater learning.
+Interactive employee training techniques have employees completing an activity or project and applying what they have just learned into use.
+For example, if you are training employees on how to use a new software system, ask them to complete several tasks on the platform that they will need to eventually do in their daily work.

 Other examples of interactive training include quizzes and question and answer sessions.
-Though somewhat time consuming, interactive training makes the experience more engaging for employees.
+Though somewhat time-consuming, interactive training can make the experience more engaging for employees.

 No. 3: Hands-On Training

 Also known as experiential training, the hands-on approach is one of the more informal employee training techniques.